 Certain crimes can make a person ineligible to own, work for, or be an assistant at a child care center or home.
-As a result, anyone who provides care for non-relative children needs to get a background check.
+As a result, everyone who provides care for non-relative children needs to get a background check.
 People who run family child care homes must also have all household members 16 and older checked.
 If there is a disqualifying crime on a person’s record, or the person is listed on the Department of Children and Families Child Abuse or Neglect Registry, it may affect their ability to own or work in a child care facility.

 What if I already had a background check?

 If you’ve worked in a child care facility that is licensed by OEC in the last five years, you may already have a completed child care background check recorded in the OEC database.
 State law allows a completed background check result to be sufficient for five years, regardless of any change in child care employers, unless the individual has a break in child care employment for 180 days or more within that five year period.